Despite reopening, the US is still closed to many in world

 In New York, the country’s biggest tourist destination, businesses are gearing up for more international travelers.
 Hudson Yards, a shopping complex, is expanding its concierge services to include a wider array of foreign languages.
 City Experiences, a tour company that sends ferries to the Statue of Liberty and other sites, is increasing marketing abroad.

-In the past two weeks, 75% of new bookings at three Moxy hotels in Manhattan have come from Europe, mostly the United Kingdom, Spain, France and Germany, said Mitchell Hochberg, president of the hotels’ operator, The Lightstone Group.
+In the past two weeks, 75% of new bookings at three Moxy hotels in Manhattan have come from Europe, mostly the United Kingdom, Spain, France and Germany, said Mitchell Hochberg, president of the hotels’ operator, Lightstone.

 Still, Hochberg thinks it will take until at least spring for international bookings to be back to their pre-pandemic levels.